withastro/astro/.changeset/gold-rocks-cry.md

 - Support for validating assets using Content Collections.
 - and more!

-See [Assets (Experimental)](https://docs.astro.build/en/guides/assets/) on our docs for more information on how to use this feature!
+See [Assets (Experimental)](https://docs.astro.build/en/guides/assets/) on our docs site for more information on how to use this feature!